liquidapps-io/docs/docs/patches/latest.md

 - fixes
     - fix portfolio app requesting new oracle entries twice on load
     - fix portfolio app double adding eos token balances
+    - `Read past end of buffer` - The issue was that an additional parameter was added to IPFS warmup to enable new functionality.
+This caused a conflict for pre-existing contracts attempting to warmup IPFS data.
+The parameter was removed.

 ### [@liquidapps/dapp-client](https://www.npmjs.com/package/@liquidapps/dapp-client)